ovotech/cloud-key-rotator/README.md

 a `PERMISSION DENIED` error in logs

-For the CloudScheduler to have permission to invoke CloudFunctions, the Cloud Scheduler service account must be given the `Cloud Scheduler Service Agent' role in your project IAMs.
+For the CloudScheduler to have permission to invoke CloudFunctions, the Cloud Scheduler service account must be given the `Cloud Scheduler Service Agent` role in your project IAMs.

 The Cloud Scheduler service account will have an id of format: